kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <ul>
 <li class="post__list-item" style="list-style-type:disc;"><b>React and its ecosystem:</b> See the previous item on this list ;)</li>
 <li class="post__list-item" style="list-style-type:disc;"><b>TypeScript:</b> It makes unit testing easier and lets those classically-trained Java/C developers ramp up on JS quicker.
 Speaking of testing...</li>
-<li class="post__list-item" style="list-style-type:disc;"><b>JavaScript unit testing:</b> JS was initially created to be a beginner's programming language so it didn't require a culture of unit testing.
-But it's matured past that simplicity and almost all prospective employers expect some unit test knowledge among candidates.
+<li class="post__list-item" style="list-style-type:disc;"><b>JavaScript unit testing:</b> JavaScript was initially created to be a beginner's programming language so it didn't need a unit testing like Java has.
+But JS has matured past that simplicity and almost all prospective employers expect some unit test knowledge among candidates.
 Maybe not guru-level knowledge but <i>some</i> knowledge.</li>

 <li class="post__list-item" style="list-style-type:disc;"><b>Angular version 2 and higher:</b> Many businesses added Angular to their codebases before React got big.
 That legacy code is still out there and those businesses are hiring developers to maintain it as well as migrate it over to React.</li>
 <li class="post__list-item" style="list-style-type:disc;"><b>Intermediate level JavaScript knowledge:</b> If you know React and/or Angular, then employers expect your JavaScript knowledge to be better than basic.
 You should know how to do things like use  <code>fetch</code> and <code>try/catch</code> and extract info from data structures with loops.</li>